 Wailua Golf Course

 Wailua Golf Course is a beautiful seaside layout and Kauai's sole municipal golf course.
-It is recognised as one of the best municipal golf courses in Hawaii, as well as one of America's best public courses.
+It is recognized as one of the best municipal golf courses in Hawaii, as well as one of America's best public courses.
 The U.S. Golf Association has held three National Amateur Public Links championships at Wailua (1975, 1985, 1996).

 The front nine's first three holes run along the Pacific and a picturesque beach before working itself back through a tapestry dotted with coconut palms.
 The back nine includes Wailua's original six holes, which date back to 1920.
 The course closes with a flourish from the 14th through 18th holes, with two ocean par-3s at No. 14 and 17.